pilosus/pip-license-checker/README.md

 ## FAQ

-### General questions

-#### Q1.
+### Q1.
 Does the tool consider the Python package's version?
 What if a package changes its license over time?

 The tool resolves the version for Python packages just `pip` package manager does.
 It also checks the license only for the resolved version of the package.

-#### Q2.
+### Q2.
 How do I check all Python dependencies for my project, both explicit and transitive ones?

 `pip-license-checker` checks only explicitly defined dependencies, without